“Can I make my own vitamin C serum, Gio? I’m tired of spending a fortune on store-bought serums that go bad before I finish the bottle.”

 1. Wrong Carrier = No Antioxidant Properties

-Watching those vitamin C crystals dissolve can be a very satisfying feeling, giving you the illusion it’s working.
-But, once you apply the resulting lotion to your skin, vitamin C will recrystallize.
+Watching those vitamin C crystals dissolve is so satisfying and makes you think it’s working.
+But when you apply the mixture on your skin, vitamin C recrystallizes.
 Crystallized vitamin C can’t penetrate skin.
 And if it can’t do that, it won’t work as an antioxidant.

 This solution (l-ascorbic acid + glycerin or propylene glycol) would be water-soluble.
 That means it won’t be able to penetrate the lipid-based barrier of your skin very well.

 2. Wrong Ph = Irritated Skin

-Because L-ascorbic acid is acidic, it penetrates skin better at an acidic ph.
-Than means a ph lower than 3.5.
-L-ascorbic acid, when mixed with water at a 5% concentration, has a ph between 2.2 and 2.5.
-So, that means it’ll work well, right?
+Because L-ascorbic acid is acidic, it penetrates skin better at an acidic ph ( lower than 3.5).
+When mixed with water at a 5% concentration, L-Ascorbic Acid has a pH between 2.2 and 2.5.
+That means it’ll work well, right?

 Not exactly.
-The skin’s natural ph is around 5.5 or 6.5.
-Using a product with a ph too low can irritate it and dry it out.
-That’s why most commercially available vitamins C serum are formulated at a ph between 2.8 and 3.4.
+The skin’s natural pH is around 5.5 or 6.5.
+Using a product with a pH too low can irritate it and dry it out.
+That’s why most commercially available vitamins C serum are formulated at a pH between 2.8 and 3.4.

 3. Wrong Storage System = Quick Spoilage